Pisa Baptistery: Description

 The architrave is divided in two tiers.
-The upper one is slightly tilted and shows Christ between the Mary and St. John the Baptist, flanked by angels and the evangelists.
+The upper one is slightly tilted and shows Christ between Mary and St. John the Baptist, flanked by angels and the four evangelists.
 The lower tier depicts several episodes in the life of St. John the Baptist, the natural patron of the baptistery: his sermon, the baptism of Christ, his imprisonment on behalf of Herod, Salome dances before Herod, his subsequent beheading and his burial.
 The architraves are probably by the same artists who also did the foiled columns and the reliefs on the jambs.

 Only the north portal has also figurative decoration on its architrave, picturing the Annunciation to Zechariah and St. Elizabeth, the parents of St. John, flanked by two prophets and two angels in light armour with swords.

+Constructed on the same unstable sand as the tower and cathedral, the Baptistery leans 0.6 degrees toward the cathedral.
+Originally the shape of the Baptistery, according to the project by Diotisalvi, was different.
+It was perhaps similar to the church of Holy Sepulchre in Pisa, with its pyramidal roof.
+After the death of the architect, Nicola Pisano continued the work in the new Gothic language.
+The added outer shell in form of a cupola enclosed the pyramidal roof.
+The dome is clad with lead sheets on its southeast side (facing the cathedral) and red terracotta tiles on its northwestern half (facing the sea), giving a half grey and half red appearance from the south.